This post contains affiliate links. See my disclosure policy here.

 After your spiced cranberry syrup is ready, it’ll need to be chilled to preserve freshness.

-Flavored syrups like this one typically stay fresh for one to two weeks in the refrigerator and up to three months in the freezer.
+Flavored syrups like this one typically stay fresh for two to three weeks in the refrigerator and up to three months in the freezer.
 To keep track of freshness, I recommend labeling your containers with the date the syrup was made so you know when to enjoy or discard each batch.

 Squeeze Bottle: This is a flexible, squeezable container with a narrow spout that’s designed for dispensing liquids or sauces in controlled amounts.